Confidential Business Sales

-- The answer is that professional business brokers employ ‘blind ads‘ that are specifically designed so that the actual identity or specific geographic region of the business may not be reasonably discovered by viewers of the the advertisement.
+- The answer is that professional business brokers employ ‘blind ads‘ that are specifically designed to protect the seller’s actual identity from being discovered.

 Confidentiality of Sale During Formal Due Diligence

-After a prospective buyer is properly vetted and qualified, they will receive the confidential information about the business.
+After a prospective buyer is properly qualified, they should receive the confidential information about the business.
 At this point, they may choose to eventually make an offer on the business via a proposed Letter of Intent (LOI) or a proposed purchase agreement.
 If accepted and agreed upon by the seller, the business will be ‘under contract’ and the formal due diligence process commences.
 The formal due diligence process entails a full and complete investigation of the business by the buyer, including all relevant business and financial documents such as tax returns, bank statements, W2 records, insurance certificates, and licenses.
-In some instances, a prospective buyer may also wish to meet with or interact with the company’s employees or vendors as a part of the formal due diligence process.
+In some instances, a prospective buyer may also wish to meet the company’s employees or vendors.

 Interaction with Company Employees Often Problematic

 Many sellers will object to a buyer’s request to meet with company employees during the formal due diligence process.
-While a buyer will sometimes want to meet with company employees in order to ensure they stay on and work for the buyer at the same salary level, doing so will obviously expose the fact that the business is for sale and in the process of being sold.
+While a buyer will sometimes want to meet with company employees in order to ensure they stay on after the sale at the same salary level, doing so will obviously expose the fact that the business is for sale.
 Thus, the seller’s confidentiality will be breached.
-The seller then will face the risk that certain employees may quit due to the change of ownership.
+The seller then will face the risk that certain employees may quit due to the coming change of ownership.
 The seller will also face the risk that customers or vendors will also get wind of the fact that the business is for sale.

-Interaction with Company Employees Must Be Properly Negotiated Ahead of Time
+Negotiate Possible Interaction with Company Employees Ahead of Time

 - The sensitive issue of allowing interaction between a buyer and company employees must be negotiated and thought through ahead of time by both parties.